Adroiti/docs-for-code-review-tools/Govet-tests.md

 ## Description

 To fully use automated testing of Go packages you should apply naming and signature conventions for `Test`, `Benchmark` and `Example` functions.
-This rules checks for malformed names, wrong signatures and examples documenting inexistent identifiers.
+This rule checks for malformed names, wrong signatures and examples documenting inexistent identifiers.

 Example of **incorrect** code: